BKR or EVR: What Does a Mortgage Lender Really See?

 • you increase your chance of success

-• a registration can be corrected or removed
+• can a registration be corrected or deleted

 What can you do if a registration hinders your mortgage?